-Professor Gregg (chair); Associate Professor J. O'Reilly.
+Associate Professor J. O'Reilly.
+(Assistant Professor of Communication Heaton, chair).

-The Women's and Gender Studies minor is offered through the Department of Psychology and Criminal Justice.
-Self-defining as a "woman" or a "man" affects nearly every aspect of an individual's life.
+The Women's and Gender Studies minor is offered through the Department of Communication and Media.
+Self-defining as a "woman," a "man," or in a non-binary way affects nearly every aspect of an individual's life.
 An interdisciplinary minor in Women's and Gender Studies will challenge students to examine critically the ordinarily unexamined gendered aspects of their identity.
 Through in-class discussion and presentations and out-of-class readings and assignments, students in Women's and Gender Studies courses will consider how gender affects their perceptions of themselves and others, as well as how gender intersects with other aspects of identity, including race/ethnicity, sexuality, and class, and how gender operates within systems of power.
-Such a consideration of gender and its effects will benefit students in both their personal and professional lives, as exposure to gender theories will increase awareness of and sensitivity toward societal issues such as domestic violence, health and reproductive rights, religion and spirituality, and family values and workplace issues such as discrimination, sexual harassment, affirmative action, salary discrepancies, and unfair hiring practices.
+Such a consideration of gender and its effects will benefit students in both their personal and professional lives, as exposure to gender theories will increase awareness of and sensitivity toward societal issues such as domestic violence, health and reproductive rights, religion and spirituality, and workplace issues, such as discrimination, sexual harassment, and affirmative action.

-Women's and Gender Studies Minor (15 semester hours): WGS 100, 300, 400; HIS 386; ANT 200.
+Women's and Gender Studies Minor (15 semester hours): WGS 100, 300, 400; 6 semester hours in 2 different prefixes from ANT 200; ART 112; HIS 386; LIT 307 (prerequisite: WRI 101, exemption exam, or Honors Program); MED 335 (prerequisite: sophomore status or higher); PSY 269 (prerequisite: PSY 101 or permission of the instructor); PSY 309 (prerequisite: PSY 101); SOC 100, or other courses as approved by the department chair.

-Allied: Select 6 semester hours from the following: LIT 307, PSY 309, NDI 112, 340, or other courses as approved by the department chair.
+δU